-- 1. Records Authority 967 (1994, revised 1998) is superseded by this Authority and cannot be used after the date of issue of this Authority. - 2.
+- This Authority supersedes Records Disposal Authority (RDA) 1259 issued to the Australian Wine and Brandy Corporation (1996).
+This superseded authority cannot be used after the date of issue of this Authority. - 2.
 This Authority is to be used to determine how long records must be kept.
 Records are matched to the relevant core business and records class in the Authority: - Where the minimum retention period has expired and the records are not needed for agency business they should be destroyed as authorised in this Authority; - Records that have not reached the minimum retention period must be kept until they do; and - Records that are identified as Retain as National Archives (RNA) are to be transferred to the National Archives of Australia for preservation. - 3.
 This Authority should be used in conjunction with general records authorities such as: - the Administrative Functions Disposal Authority (AFDA) and/or AFDA Express issued by the National Archives to cover business processes and records common to Australian Government agencies; and - General Records Authority (31) for source (including original) records that have been copied, converted or migrated. - 4.
 The Normal Administrative Practice (NAP) provision of the Archives Act 1983 gives agencies permission to destroy certain records without formal authorisation.
 This usually occurs where records are duplicated, facilitative or for short-term use only.
 NAP does not replace arrangements agreed to in this Authority but can be used as a tool to assist in identifying records for destruction together with an agency's Records Authority or Authorities, and with AFDA and AFDA Express.
 The National Archives recommends that agencies develop and implement a Normal Administrative Practice policy.
 Advice and guidance on destroying records as a normal administrative practice and on how to develop an agency NAP policy is available from the National Archives' website at www.naa.gov.au. - 5.
 Records that are reasonably likely to be needed as evidence in a current or future judicial proceeding or are subject to a request for access under the Archives Act 1983, the Freedom of Information Act 1982 or any other relevant Act must not be destroyed until the action has been completed.